Forward-Looking Cable Infrastructure and SMART Building for The FutureRita Mailheau

 - Energy tracking

 Building design professionals are on the search for a better, more flexible approach to help them pre-plan for the inevitable changes that occur throughout the life of buildings.
-What was once a lunch room may convert to a lab as other space maxes out and customers driven projects come to a business.
+What was once a lunchroom may convert to a lab as other space maxes out and customers driven projects come to a business.
 However, as technology increases at a more rapid rate, more modern solutions for cable management, like raised floor systems and access floors, are becoming more and more commonplace.

 Let’s begin with the traditional method.